sourcegraph/learn/posts/how-to-troubleshoot-java-stackoverflowerror.md

 	public B type2;
 	public A()
 	{
-		type2 = new B();    // Constructor of B is called hence object of A2 is created }
+		type2 = new B();    // Constructor of B is called hence object of A is created }

 	public static void main(String[] args)